dobbelina/Playground/README.md

 You can even start multiple downloads at the same time if you wish, depending on what source you use.

-Most livestreams can also be downloaded.

-It's not perfect, but the best i found so far.
+Added option is now that you can watch while you are downloading, this is especially useful on livestreams.

 So here's how i do it:

 Download ffmpeg from here: https://ffmpeg.zeranoe.com/builds/

-It's a zip archive, so no installation required, just extract ffmpeg.exe to a location of your choice.
+It's a zip archive, so no installation required, just extract ffmpeg.exe & ffplay.exe to a location of your choice.

+They both have to be in the same folder.

 For this purpose i have made a custom program to simplify, called FFMPEG_Recorder.exe that you can find a link to at the bottom.